 Khaptad national park was named after the late “Khaptad Swami” who was a renowned spiritual saint and meditated here since the 1940s.
 So, this is also the place of interest for Hindu pilgrimage and for spiritual vibes seekers as this place has several historical temples and “Tribeni” (river confluence of three rivers) where people from all over come together and celebrated during the Janai Purnima (full moon) on the months of August.

-Besides being religious sites for pilgrims, Khaptad is also a beautiful region for trekking which has untouched nature, several grasslands, forests, lakes as well as stunning mountain views of the mount Api Himalayan range and Saipal Himalayan range.
+Besides being a religious site for pilgrims, Khaptad is also a beautiful region for trekking which has untouched nature, several grasslands, forests, and lakes as well as stunning mountain views of the mount Api Himalayan range and Saipal Himalayan range.

-This least visited region of Khaptad is also known as a habitat for animals like Himalayan black bear, wild boar, barking deer, goral, langur monkey, wild dog as well as 135 species of flowers and 266 species of birds.
+This least visited region of Khaptad is also known as a habitat for animals like Himalayan black bears, wild boars, barking deer, goral, langur monkey, and wild dog as well as 135 species of flowers and 266 species of birds.